NationalUniversitySystem/nusa-dev-tools/docs/codeguide/accessibility.md

 </a>
 ```

-Pro-tip:
-- End the alt-text with a period.
-This makes screen readers pause a bit after the last word in the alt-text, creating a natural pause before the next bit of text.

 ### Images Containing Text
 We should, under no circumstances use images that contain text, large or small.
 All text should be live, using a background-image if needed.